In the first part of the Ultimate Guide to ecommerce SEO, we already covered the basics of keyword research and On-page SEO.

 You might not need to give money as well.
 You can become a sponsor by providing free products, books, gifts, etc.

-Guest blogging – guest posting is one of the best ways to build links to your eCommerce site.
+Guest posting is one of the best ways to build links to your ecommerce site.

 You have total control on what pages to link to (even product pages), what anchor text to choose, etc.

 The big question is – how do you find these guest posting opportunities in the first place?

 Best way to start is simply to search in Google using “your keyword” + “blog”.

 Then make a list of all the websites that you find and pitch them later on.